SereneApi/SereneApi/README.md

   }
 }
 ```
+>**Take Note:** You can also provide ResourcePrecursor:*string* and Timeout:*TimeSpan* under your API configuration.
+But they're entirely optional.

 The above code will perform two basic actions.
 It will Get a User using their ID and Create a new user.
+Below is an example of the Url that this code will act upon.

+>**Take Note:** Between the Source and Resource; **api/** is being appended to the URL.
+We'll go over this later when we cover the **ResourcePrecursor**.

-Here is the URL GetUserAsync(171) will generate.
+Here is the URL that GetUserAsync(171) will generate.
 >GET : http://myservice:8080/api/User/171

-Here is the URL CreateUserAsync(newUser) will generate, the newUser will be serialized to JSON and sent in the body of the request.
+Here is the URL that CreateUserAsync(newUser) will generate, the newUser object will be serialized to JSON and sent in the body of the request.

 >POST : http://myservice:8080/api/User

-Take note of how **api/** is being appended to the URL.
-We'll go over this in a later

-Below is what our **UserDto.cs/** file looks like.
+For clarity below is what the **UserDto.cs/** file looks like.
+>**Best Practices Tip:** Your DTOs should be called **Resource**Dto
 ```csharp
 public class UserDto
 {